DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_4g_wireless_routers.md

 ## Data limits

 Each SIM has a monthly data limit of 20GB which refreshes on the first of each month.
 Young people and their families can use up to 20GB of data per month before the 4G wireless router will stop connecting to the internet, until a new month begins.
-It is not possible for us to increase data allowances for individuals who have reached their limit.
+It's not possible for us to increase data allowances for individuals who have reached their limit.

 20GB of data is equivalent to approximately 5 hours of remote education activities per day.